upper level job

 4. What are the responsibilities of Teller I?

-Provides in-person customer service to process routine financial transactions, including deposits, withdrawals, transfers, check cashing, and loan payments.
+Responsible for providing in-person customer service to process routine banking transactions, including deposits, withdrawals, transfers, check cashing, and loan payments.
 Processes requests for money orders, cashiers' and travelers' checks, and foreign currency exchanges.
 Responds to customer inquiries, identifies needs, and makes referrals or cross-sells bank products and services.
-Prepares daily cash settlements and proof record for cash drawer and ATM following standard procedures.
-Follows all required security procedures and policies regarding customers' personal information and money handling.
+Ensures all transactions meet legal and bank-specific regulations.
 Requires a high school diploma or equivalent.
-Typically reports to a head teller.
+Typically reports to a supervisor.
 Works under the close direction of senior personnel in the functional area.
 Possesses a moderate understanding of general aspects of the job.
 May require 0-1 year of general work experience.

 Where Does Our Salary Data Come From?